splunk/observability-workshop/docs/module6/hotrod.md

 ### 4. Generate some traffic to the application using Apache Benchmark

-Create an environment variable for the IP address and port that the Hotrod application is exposed on:
+Return to your shell and create an environment variable for the IP address and port that the Hotrod application is exposed on:

 ```
 HOTROD_ENDPOINT=$(kubectl get svc hotrod -n default -o jsonpath='{.spec.clusterIP}:{.spec.ports[0].port}')